axelprex10-cmd/dont-kill-my-app/_vendors-content/tecno/user.md

 ## Power Saving Management

-Go to _Settings → Battery Lab → Battery Saving Settings → Disable **Power Saving Management For Apps**_
+Go to _Settings → Battery Lab → Battery Saving Settings → Disable **Power Saving Management For Apps**_kssjns

 ## Allow app to run in the background